Jill is a former Master Gardener and Naturalist who enjoys cooking, abstract painting and stewardship.

 In the kitchen, they hold culinary herbs as easily as kitchen utensils; in the office, desktop plants as handily as pens and pencils.
 And given the chance, on coffee tables they can serve as unobtrusive receptacles for nature's tchotchkes: stones, seashells, moss balls, pine cones and more.
 But it’s outside where clay pots truly shine.

-There they acquire the chips and cracks, the moss and mold, and the soft white residue that gives them their picturesque character that so many gardeners love, myself included.
+There they acquire the chips and cracks, the moss and mold, and the soft white residue that gives them the picturesque character so many gardeners love, myself included.